Child Abuse and Neglect

 What is child abuse and neglect?

-Children are not able to understand that abuse or neglect is not their fault.
+Children often believe that abuse or neglect is their fault.
 They may think that they did something wrong and deserve what happened.
 It is up to adults who care to protect them.
-If you know about or suspect child abuse or neglect, there are ways you can help.

-What should you do if you suspect that a child has been abused or neglected?
+What can you do if you suspect that a child has been abused or neglected?

 If a child is in immediate danger or has been badly hurt, don't wait.
 Call